A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Conclusions

 \section{Conclusions}

-With the rapid development of generative AI, the threat of misusing LLMs to hybrid operations is one of the commonly cited risks of their future development \cite{goldstein_generative_2023,buchanan_truth_2021}.
-The recent research demonstrated especially a high potential of LLMs to generate disinformation content in various global or local narratives \cite{vykopal-etal-2024-disinformation}.
-In this context, a large-scale ability to automatically determine the credibility of online social media content becomes even more crucial as it was in the pre-LLM era.
+With the rapid development of generative AI, the potential misuse of LLMs for hybrid operations has become one of the most frequently cited risks \cite{goldstein_generative_2023,buchanan_truth_2021}.
+Recent research has highlighted the particularly high capacity of LLMs to generate (personalized) disinformation across both global and local narratives \cite{vykopal-etal-2024-disinformation,zugecova2024evaluationllmvulnerabilitiesmisused}.
+In this context, the large-scale capability to automatically assess the credibility of online social media content becomes even more crucial as it was in the pre-LLM era.

-Potential negative impact on society and democratic values was recognized by the research community and previously led to emergence of many fake news detection approaches.
-At this place, we would like to emphasize that credibility assessment, while being a sibling task to fake-news detection, provides several considerable advantages, such as better and deeper explainability or wider opportunities for application in research as well as in practice.
+Potential negative impact on society and democratic values was recognized by the research community and previously led to emergence of many false information detection approaches.
+Unfortunately, automatic credibility assessment and the detection of credibility signals have not yet received the same level of attention.
+At this point, we emphasize that credibility assessment, while closely related to false information detection, provides complementary insights.
+In particular, false information that appears credible can have far more detrimental effects than content that is easily recognized as non-credible.

-In addition, being able to reliably automatically recognize credible content, is also a way how to tackle with extensive spreading and consumption of false information.
+Thanks to inherent two-step nature of credibility assessment (to detect credibility signals and then to aggregate them into a credibility label/score), credibility assessment encompasses a high level of explainability and wide opportunities for application in research as well as in practice.
 Detected high-credible content can be promoted by recommender systems or search engines, or highlighted in a user interface of social media platforms, while low-credible content can be accompanied with a low-credibility warning.
-With a breakdown of predicted credibility score to individual credibility indicators, end users (either media professionals or a general public) are able to explore the evidence leading to the credibility assessment or manually evaluate individual detected credibility signals and make a final assessment by themselves.
-Such level of explainability and pro-active human involvement in the decision process is vital and unfortunately lacks in many fake news detection approaches that commonly result into a single predicted value (commonly a binary one) with challenging or even impossible explanation caused by a black-box nature of the employed techniques (e.g., deep learning approaches).
+With a breakdown of predicted credibility score to individual credibility indicators, end users (either media professionals or the general public) are able to explore the evidence leading to the credibility assessment or manually evaluate individual detected credibility signals and make a final assessment by themselves.
+Such level of explainability and pro-active human involvement in the decision process is vital and unfortunately lacks in many current false information detection approaches that commonly result into a single predicted value (commonly a binary one) with challenging or even impossible explanation caused by a black-box nature of the employed techniques (e.g., deep learning approaches).